CAUSE #1: Modern farming

 The Major Cause for Bees’ Habitat Loss

-In the last century, modern farming, agriculture and other industries have created significant stressors that damage the health of bees and other pollinating insects, also identified as pollinators.
+In the last century, modern farming and other industries have created significant stressors that impact the health of bees and other pollinating insects, also identified as pollinators.

 Pollination is an important activity that bees carry out for humanity.
 Discover here what pollination is.

 Let’s take a step back in history and go to the time after World War II.
 This was the time before modern farming.
 The time, in which people did farming in a traditional, natural way.

 In this era, we started an agricultural revolution.
 We changed our farming practices to produce more food and at the same time, minimize costs.

 After World War II, we transformed areas with fertile soil into towns, croplands or lands for livestock.

 Bees and pollinating insects lost vast areas of vital food sources due to this massive transformation1.

 Why is fertile soil so important for bees?